 I guess too many of us survived.

-This post was originally published on the Havok Journal on November 12, 2014.
+This first appeared in The Havok Journal on November 12, 2014.